dladams/duneproc/doc/tutorial02.md

 The input file list infiles.txt is created from the second argument DST.
 If the file file $HOME/data/dune/datasets/DST.txt exists, it is copied.
 If not, the pattern DST = RRRevtsEE1-EE2 is used to search in the run slices directory
-  $HOME/data/dune/np04/run_slices/files
+$HOME/data/dune/np04/run_slices/files.
-If DST does not match that pattern (contain "evts"), there are som more complicated options that are likely to be removed.
+If DST does not match that pattern (contain "evts"), there are some more complicated options that are likely to be removed.

+The job directory is constructed from the first two options: ./FCL/DST with additional subdirectories if NPROC or NSKIP are set.

+### Examples

+Some examples demonstrating use of duneproc fcl files and patterns follow.
+Either copy the example [here](mydst.txt):

+> cp $DUNEPROC_DIR/doc/mydst.txt ~/data/dune/datasets

+or create your own file list at that location.

+1. To run dataprep (no tools) for the first event in the dataset:
+> duneproc run_dataprep mydst 1

+2. The same using pnfs instead of xrootd to access the input files.
+First remove the run directory from the previous job.
+> duneproc run_dataprep/event000001 mydst . . clean
+> duneproc run_dataprep/event000001 mydst . . noxrootd

+3. Dataprep for event 1:
+> duneproc run_dataprep/event000001 mydst

+2. Dataprep for events 1-5, APA 3 only:
+> duneproc run_dataprep/event000001-000006/dpcr_apa3 mydst